hjk789/NXEnhanced/Userscript/README.md

 # NX Enhanced
 A userscript that adds "quality-of-life" features to NextDNS website to make the experience of managing lists, domains, etc. more practical.

-**Note:** This userscript is discontinued.
-It still works fine in Chrome, and partially in Firefox (see the "How to use it" note below).
-If you want to continue receiving updates, please use the browser extension instead (instructions [here](https://github.com/hjk789/NXEnhanced)).
+**NOTE:** This userscript is **DISCONTINUED** and **OUTDATED**, please use the browser extension version instead if you want to continue receiving updates (instructions [here](https://github.com/hjk789/NXEnhanced)).
+The last time it was tested, the userscript was still working fine in Chrome, and partially in Firefox (see the "How to use it" note below).

 ## Features